laanwj/etna_viv/doc/hardware.md

 Shader ISA
 ================

-Vivante GPUs have unified shader ISA, this means that vertex and pixel shaders share the same instruction set.
+Vivante GPUs have a unified shader ISA, this means that vertex and pixel shaders share the same instruction set.
 See `isa.xml` for details about the instructions, this section only provides a high-level overview.

 - One operation consists of 4 32-bit words.
-This have a fixed format, which only differs very little per opcode.
-Which instruction fields are used does differ per opcode.
+This have a fixed format, with bitfields with a fixed purpose which only differs very little per opcode.
+The actual instruction fields that are used (which operands) does differ per opcode.

 - Four-component SIMD processor